jonathanhild/notebooks/README.md

 Inferential Statistics
 Regression Statistics

-## References/Books
+## Reading
-Practical Statistics for Data Scientists
+Practical Statistics for Data Scientists by Peter Bruce and Andrew Bruce
-Introduction to Statistical Learning
+Introduction to Statistical Learning by Gareth James, Daniela Witten, et al
-The Elements of Statistical Learning
+The Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani, et al
+Doing Data Science by Cathy O'Neil and Rachel Schutt
+Data Science From Scratch by Joel Grus

 ## Python
 pandas